 - 1. Children should be courteous both to adults and each other.
 Visitors are welcome to Widford Lodge and children are encouraged to answer questions openly and honestly.
 Children in the Prep School should stand when adults enter their classroom.
 They should also hold doors open and stand aside on stairs when necessary.
 Good table manners should be demonstrated at all times. - 2.
 School uniform should be worn with pride.
 Children should ensure a tidy appearance and not wear unauthorised items of clothing, jewellery and nail varnish.
 Girls with long hair should have it tied back with discreet bands throughout the school day and boys' hair should be out of their eyes and off the collar.
 Stud earrings may be worn at school, however they must be removed for PE and Games lessons: taping over earrings is no longer permitted by the rules of most national sporting governing bodies. - 3.
 Any form of bullying, either verbal or physical, is unacceptable.
 Children should inform a teacher at once if others are being unkind to them. - 4.
-Children should show respect for other people, regardless of their beliefs, race, disability, age or gender.
+Children should show respect for other people, regardless of their beliefs, race, disability, age, gender or other protected characteristics.
 They should have regard for the democratic process and a tolerance of different cultural traditions. - 5. a) Children should not run inside the school building. - b) No inside chasing (except in the Hall during PE lessons). - 6.
 Children should not take or borrow any item belonging to anyone else without prior permission from the owner. - 7.
-Bad language is unacceptable and inappropriate. - 8. a) Children should aim to arrive at lessons on time and have the correct books, pens etc. with them.b) Classwork and homework should, in normal circumstances, be completed and handed in on time and to the - 9. a) Children must avoid dropping litter.
+Bad language is unacceptable and inappropriate. - 8. a) Children should aim to arrive at lessons on time and have the correct books, pens etc. with them. - b) Classwork and homework should, in normal circumstances, be completed and handed in on time and to the best standard of the individual. - 9. a) Children must avoid dropping litter. - b) Desks and classrooms should be kept clean and tidy. - 10.
+The following should not be brought to school: - i) Expensive toys or possessions or electrical items - ii) Money, unless essential for charity days and trips - iii) Unsuitable books, magazines or comics - 11.
+Children can bring nutritious, nut-free snacks for morning break or for after school, if they are involved in an activity.
+Children should not bring sweets, fizzy drinks, crisps or chocolate.
+They should bring a drink of water each day. - 12.
+No dangerous or illegal items or substances should be brought to School under any circumstances.
+Medicines should be handed to the Office on arrival at school in the morning and the relevant consent form for administering of medicine completed by the parent. - 13.
+Children should not leave the School premises during or at the end of the school day, unless accompanied by an authorised adult.
+Where specific permission is given by parents, children in Forms 5 and 6 may walk home. - 14.
+Children should use technology sensibly and in line with teachers' instructions.
+Prep school children should follow the guidelines in their signed internet agreements.